w3c-cg/threat-modeling/models/decentralized-identities.md

  - What are we going to do about it? (countermeasures, residual risk, etc...)
  - Did we do a good job? (reiterating until we are happy with the result)

-For the central phases, it is possible to can use (as in Risk Management) prompt lists or checklists of either threats, attacks, or controls, for example:
+For the central phases, it is possible to use (as in Risk Management) prompt lists or checklists of either threats, attacks, or controls, for example:
  - [Solove's Taxonomy](https://wiki.openrightsgroup.org/wiki/A_Taxonomy_of_Privacy)
  - [Privacy Patterns](https://privacypatterns.org/patterns/)
  - [Privacy Principles](https://www.w3.org/TR/privacy-principles/)